Fact Sheet 2015

 - “Specialty occupations” are defined by the U.S. Citizenship and Immigration Services (USCIS) as occupations which require the “theoretical and practical application of a body of specialized knowledge along with at least a bachelor’s degree or its equivalent.”

 - There is an annual cap on the number of H-1Bs that can be issued.
 The cap is 65,000 workers per fiscal year.
-However, there are several exceptions.
+However, there are several exceptions, which raises the number of visas issued to over 120,000 each year.

 - There are 20,000 H-1Bs available for workers holding a master’s degree or higher from an American institution of higher education.